 You can always put off reroofing your home.
 But there are several good reasons why sometimes you should consider replacing it rather than continuing to repair it as it nears the end of its functional life.

 Now, this is true of residential homes, not commercial buildings.
 As business roofs are a large capital expenditure, it makes more financial sense to extend the life of a commercial roof through an annual maintenance repair program that is an annual fiscal expense.

 For the homeowner, a roof replacement hinges around the questions of "how long are I going to be staying in this house" and "how old is the roof?"

-If you are planning on selling shortly and your home is a teardown, forget about it.
+If you plan on selling shortly and your home is a teardown, forget about it.

 But if you plan on being in your house for at least six or seven years and your roof is coming to the end of its useful life before then (even if it is not leaking now), there are serious reasons why you should think about doing the replacement sooner rather than later.
 You are going to have to do it anyway.

-Replacement saves costly repairs and possible expensive damage from leaks
+Replacement saves costly repairs and possibly expensive damage from leaks

 The first reason is that early roof replacement prevents costly emergency roof repairs and possibly expensive damage to your belongings.